-This improved precision from the multivariate model can be seen in Table 4 and Figure 8, which show aggregate estimates constructed as share-weighted averages of the sectoral components.
-Comparing the error bands in Table 4 with the corresponding error bands for the univariate model in Table 2 shows a tightening of the bands for the multivariate model.
-For example, the multivariate errors bands for $\tau{2018:Q1}$ are roughly 80% as wide as the univariate bands, and the multivariate error bands for $s{2018:Q1}$ are roughly 60% as wide as the univariate bands.
+This improved precision from the multivariate model can be seen in table 4 and figure 8, which show aggregate estimates constructed as share-weighted averages of the sectorial components.
+Comparing the error bands in table 4 with the corresponding error bands for the univariate model in table 2 shows a tightening of the bands for the multivariate model.
+For example, the multivariate errors bands for $\tau{2018:Q1}$ are roughly 80 percent as wide as the univariate bands, and the multivariate error bands for $s{2018:Q1}$ are roughly 60 percent as wide as the univariate bands.